 The DSSRC may refer individual matters regarding member companies to the DSA Code Administrator, and the DSA Code Administrator may refer matters to the DSSRC if a company’s pattern or practice of complaints is identified.
 The DSA Code Administrator may also serve as a consultative resource.
 Further, the DSSRC Executive Director may recommend amendments to the DSA Code of Ethics.

-The DSSRC will review companies based on independent monitoring of the direct selling marketplace; matters referred by the DSA Code Administrator due to a pattern and practice of complaints identified, or pursuant to media reports, or matters identified by consumers; matters raised by competitors’ challenges; inquiries received from distributors, customers and other users of direct selling companies products or services; and complaints from BBBs directed to the DSSRC.
+The DSSRC reviews companies based on independent monitoring of the direct selling marketplace; matters referred by the DSA Code Administrator due to a pattern and practice of complaints identified, or pursuant to media reports, or matters identified by consumers; matters raised by competitors’ challenges; inquiries received from distributors, customers and other users of direct selling companies products or services; and complaints from BBBs directed to the DSSRC.

 The company will receive a letter from the DSSRC.